pandegroup/msmaccelerator/README.md

 concurrency.

 There are three main modules.
-First is QMaster, which controls the WorkQueue instance, adding jobs to the queue and retrieving them from the queue.
-The second is Brain, which creates the jobs, and the third is Builder, which builds the Markov state models.
+First is `QMaster`, which controls the WorkQueue instance, adding jobs to the queue and retrieving them from the queue.
+The second is `Brain`, which creates the jobs, and the third is `Builder`, which builds the Markov state models.

 In addition to these components, there is a core `Project` class that loads the